metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Enter a price in the header, save

 1. Add a line for a qty and date for the bidding in Antwort-Menge and save
-	* => if the selected date is not covered by the possible dates for delivery, you'll receive an error
+	* => if the selected date is not covered by the possible dates for delivery, you'll receive an error!
 	* => qty for Zusagbar in header is updated accordingly

 1. Add more lines with qty and date for the bidding if you like